 Dietary Supplement Good Manufacturing Practices (GMP) Compliance Virtual Seminar

 In these unprecedented times, the dietary supplement industry is playing an essential role for the U.S. consumer.
-Never before have more questions been raised regarding Good Manufacturing Practices (GMPs), so we are offering our 2-day Dietary Supplement Good Manufacturing Practices (GMP) Compliance Seminar course virtually over four days in September.
+Never before have more questions been raised regarding Good Manufacturing Practices (GMPs), so we are offering our 2-day Dietary Supplement Good Manufacturing Practices (GMP) Compliance Seminar course virtually.

 EAS Consulting Group Dietary Supplement GMP Seminar helps firms prepare for FDA enforcement by facilitating an understanding of compliance requirements for responsibilities of domestic and foreign firms who manufacture, label, pack or hold dietary supplements for sale in the United States, including those involved with the testing, quality control and distribution of supplements.